Old Rochester, Acushnet negotiate tuition deal

 “At this point, no final decisions have been made and the focus will be on negotiations and whether or not agreeable terms can be reached that make sense for all parties,” Nelson wrote.

-Some Acushnet students already attend Old Rochester through school choice, which allows students to attend a public school in a district other than their own.
+Some Acushnet students already attend Old Rochester through school choice, which allows students to attend a public school in a district other than their own if there are seats open.

 "Thus far, we have appreciated the opportunity to be part of this process with other incredible school districts and are excited about the possibilities," Nelson wrote.